Emma Allen-Vercoe: Research and career

 In 2001, Allen-Vercoe moved to Canada, where she joined the University of Calgary.
 Allen-Vercoe worked on Escherichia coli.
 In 2004, she was awarded a Canadian Association of Gastroenterology Fellow-to-Faculty Transition Award.
 She moved to the University of Guelph in 2007.
 Her research considers the gut microbiome.
 She worked with the biotechnology company Infors to create a bioreactor that can maintain biological samples in specific anaerobic atmospheres whilst her research team studying the constituents microbes.

-Allen-Vercoe isolates bacteria from human stool samples, places them in the so-called robo-gut and monitors their behaviour in precise conditions.
-For example, the robo-gut (or mechanical colon) can recreate environments that allow for particular genes and bacteria to thrive, which allows Allen-Vercoe to study the microbiobes associated with certain medical conditions.
+The Allen-Vercoe lab developed the Robogut, a bioreactor system that mimics the human gut environment, allowing researchers to culture human-associated bacteria that cannot grow in standard laboratory conditions.
+Her lab isolates bacteria from human stool samples and cultures them in this system to better characterize the microbes that live in the gut.
+For example, the Robogut (or mechanical colon) can recreate environments that allow for particular genes and bacteria to thrive, which allows Allen-Vercoe to study the microbiobes associated with certain medical conditions.
 Allen-Vercoe has identified the general bacteria that exist in all microbiomes, as well as monitoring the microbiome's metabolomics.
 She has worked on microbial therapeutics to treat various diseases, including Clostridioides difficile infection and cancer.
+Allen-Vercoe is also a co-founder of the Canadian Bee Gut Project at the University of Guelph, which aims to elucidate the structure and function of the honeybee gut microbiome.

 Allen-Vercoe launched the NuBiyota in 2013, a biotechnology company that looks to grow microbes in a controlled environment.
 She was awarded a Tier 1 Canada Research Chair in 2019, which allowed her to study the influence of the gut microbiome on health and disease.